When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Classical simulation of noisy bosonic circuits

-In the final section, we detail simulation algorithm to estimate expectation value of local coherent state projectors and quadrature moments for noisy bosonic circuits where cubicity of all the cubic phase gates is close to zero, i.e. ``near-Gaussian'' circuits.
+In the final section, we detail classical simulation algorithms for estimating expectation values of local coherent state projectors and quadrature moments for noisy bosonic circuits for which the cubicity of all the cubic phase gates is high as a function of other circuit parameters, i.e.\ ``high-cubicity'' circuits.